Saoradh: Alleged links to militant republicanism

 Various media sources claim that the party is linked to militant republicanism, with the BBC describing them as the "most public face" of its remnants in the province.
-The Belfast Telegraph refers to Saoradh as the "political wing" of the New IRA, a group formed in 2012 by the merger of the Real Irish Republican Army with several other paramilitary groups.
+The Unionist Belfast Telegraph refers to Saoradh as the "political wing" of the New IRA, a group formed in 2012 by the merger of the Real Irish Republican Army with several other paramilitary groups.
 The Police Service of Northern Ireland describe the party as the "political voice" of the New IRA and indicate that there is much membership overlap between the two groups.

 According to Vice UK, Saoradh "vehemently" denies involvement with any paramilitaries and takes issue with the term "dissident Republican".
 Shortly after the killing of journalist Lyra McKee, Saoradh released a statement that it was not linked to the New IRA nor any other organisation.
 Saoradh has the support of New IRA members in prison.

 In August 2020, nine senior members of Saoradh were charged with terrorism offences, following an MI5 and PSNI operation in which a meeting of the leadership of the New IRA was secretly recorded.
 The accused were allegedly recorded discussing plans for bomb attacks and kidnappings.
 Those charged included founding members of the national executive Mandy Duffy and David Jordan.

 In 2021 two Saoradh members were charged with Lyra McKee's murder.
 Peter Gearoid Cavanagh and Jordan Devine were also charged with robbery, possession of a firearm and ammunition, rioting, possessing and throwing petrol bombs and arson.
 After being charged, Cavanagh was promoted to become National Secretary of Saoradh.